Benjamin Harshav: 1948–1986: Living in Israel

 From 1948 to 1986, Harshav lived in Jerusalem and Tel Aviv.
 From 1949 to 1957, he studied for degrees in Hebrew literature, Biblical Studies, Jewish History, and Yiddish literature at the Hebrew University of Jerusalem.
 In 1951 he was amongst the founders of The group of Yiddish poets "יונג ישראל".
 Meanwhile, he also founded and edited the literary journal "Likrat" (Hebrew: לקראת) with Aryeh Sivan, Moshe Dor, and Natan Zach.
 From 1957 to 1960 he studied comparative literature at Yale University with René Wellek.

-Harshav taught Hebrew literature at the Hebrew University of Jerusalem from 1954–57 and 1960-63.
-From 1963-66 he served as a lecturer of comparative literature and Russian literature.
+Harshav taught Hebrew literature at the Hebrew University of Jerusalem from 1954 to 1957 and 1960–63.
+From 1963 to 1966 he served as a lecturer of comparative literature and Russian literature.
 In 1965, he became the founding head of the Department of Poetics and Comparative Literature at the University of Tel Aviv.
 In 1968, he founded Hasifrut, a scientific Hebrew literature magazine published by the University of Tel Aviv.

 From 1971 to 1973, Harshav went on sabbatical to Berkeley, California, where he was a guest professor of comparative literature and Slavic literature at UCB.
 He took up the same position in 1977, and in the autumn of 1978.
-In the summer of 1972, Harshav was a professor of literary theory at the University of Indiana in Bloomington.
+In the summer of 1972, Harshav was a professor of literary theory at the Indiana University in Bloomington.

 In 1975, Harshav founded the Israeli Institute for Poetics and Semiotics at the University of Tel Aviv, today known as the Porter Institute of Poetics and Semiotics.
 He stood at the head of the institute until 1987.
 He founded and edited the international publication of the Porter Institute, Poetics and Theory of Literature.
 After the publication was shut down, he founded Poetics Today, a quarterly journal published by Duke University Press.
 In 1974, he founded the series Literature, Meaning, Culture (Hebrew: ספרות, משמעות, תרבות) and served as editor-in-chief until 1986.

 In 1976–77, Harshav was a fellow at the centre of advanced degrees in Hebrew literature at Oxford University.
 In the autumn of 1980 he was a guest professor of classical and modern Hebrew and Jewish literature at Harvard University.
 In 1982, he was appointed to the Porter Chair of literary theory and poetics at the University of Tel Aviv.

 In the summer of 1983, Harshav was a professor of poetics and structuralism in a summer program hosted by Indiana University, as well as a professor of Yiddish linguistics at the University of Columbia.
 From 1983 to 1985, he was a fellow at the Institute for Advanced Study in Berlin.
 In the summer of 1985, he was a guest professor of comparative literature at Dartmouth College in Hanover, New Hampshire.
 In the winter of 1986, he was a guest professor of Middle Eastern studies at the University of Colombia.
 From 1986 to 1987, he was a guest professor of comparative literature at Yale University.
 From 1986 to his death in 2015, Harshav lived in New Haven, Connecticut, where Yale University is situated, and became a US citizen.